xrip/retro-sound/README.md

 The goal of this project is to allow enthusiasts to listen to retro sound with real sound chips without needing any other retro hardware.

 ## How to use
-To use this project, you will need a modified version of DosBox-X or a Sega Master System/Sega Genesis emulator that can passthrough sound data directly to the chips via a COM port.
+To use this project, you will need a modified version of DosBox-X(to be provided later) or a Sega Master System/Sega Genesis emulator that can passthrough sound data directly to the chips via a COM port.

 The operation protocol is straightforward and consists of two-byte transfers.
 The first byte is the command byte: